 The reported area of restocking fell significantly after a peak of 19 thousand hectares in 2006-07.
 This followed changes to grant support for restocking in Scotland, that resulted in some non-grant aided sitka spruce restocking being excluded from the estimates.
-Results from the Forestry Commission's Nursery Survey (an annual survey of the main forest nurseries in Great Britain) indicate that, despite a dip in the 2009/10 planting year, sales of Sitka spruce plants to Scotland have been relatively stable in recent years
+Results from the Forestry Commission's Nursery Survey (an annual survey of the main forest nurseries in Great Britain) indicate that, despite a dip in the 2009/10 planting year, sales of Sitka spruce plants to Scotland have been relatively stable in recent years.

-The chart shows that the reported area of restocking in 2015-16 represents a 23% fall from the previous year.
-This has followed changes to grant schemes across the UK.
+The chart shows that the reported area of publicly funded restocking in 2016-17 represents a 24% increase from the previous year, and is now similar to the level achieved in 2014-15.
+The dip in 2015-16 followed changes to grant schemes across the UK.
 For further information, see the Data Sources and Methodology section of the Annex.

-Figure 4: Area of restocking, 1976 to 2016
+Area of restocking, 1976 to 2017 Figure 4: